akeylesslabs/akeyless-go/docs/CertificateChainInfo.md

 NewCertificateChainInfoWithDefaults instantiates a new CertificateChainInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAutoRenewCertificate

+`func (o *CertificateChainInfo) GetAutoRenewCertificate() bool`

+GetAutoRenewCertificate returns the AutoRenewCertificate field if non-nil, zero value otherwise.

+### GetAutoRenewCertificateOk

+`func (o *CertificateChainInfo) GetAutoRenewCertificateOk() (*bool, bool)`

+GetAutoRenewCertificateOk returns a tuple with the AutoRenewCertificate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoRenewCertificate

+`func (o *CertificateChainInfo) SetAutoRenewCertificate(v bool)`

+SetAutoRenewCertificate sets AutoRenewCertificate field to given value.

+### HasAutoRenewCertificate

+`func (o *CertificateChainInfo) HasAutoRenewCertificate() bool`

+HasAutoRenewCertificate returns a boolean if a field has been set.

 ### GetCertificateChain